raywenderlich/sc_perfect/For-Instructor/part5-persisting-models-with-storm.markdown

 Now that we have our database set up, we'll create a new Perfect project that stores a simple object into the database.

-StORM makes this very simple: we just need to make our model object conform to the PostgresStORM protocol.
-Basically this means we have to write a method to convert our object into a row of data, and then another method to convert a result set into an array of our model objects.
+StORM makes this very simple: we just need to make our model object derive from PostgresStORM.
+By doing so, we're required to write a few methods, such as one to return the database table corresponding to the object, and another to convert a row of data into an object.

 Once we've done that, StORM has built-in methods like save(), findAll() and so on that makes storing and retrieving our data easy.
 The easiest way to understand how this works is to see it in action, so let's dive in.